thruthesky/sonub-2016-11-25/README.md

 * When a user logs in through Social,

-    * A random password will be generated to register PhilGo and Xbase.
+    * A random password will be generated and that password will be used every where.
-    * The password must be not gussable.
-    * The login session information should be saved in storage.
+    * So, that password must be saved in a secret place.
-        * if storage cleared or logged out, the user must re-register.
+        * That's the ionic cloud Auth User Data.
+    * To register PhilGo and Xbase, use the password.
+    * To login, use the password.